cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

    For independent encodings based on the same suite, each tag should also include a distinct identifier, e.g., "ENC1" and "ENC2".

-As an example, consider a fictional key exchange protocol named Quux that defines several different ciphersuites.
+ As an example, consider a fictional protocol named Quux that defines several different ciphersuites.
 A reasonable choice of tag is "QUUX-V\<xx\>-CS\<yy\>", where \<xx\> and \<yy\>
 are two-digit numbers indicating the version and ciphersuite, respectively.